xcart/xcart-docs/_pages/kb_en/look_and_feel/content_pages/adding_pages_to_your_store.md

 redirect_from:
   - /look_and_feel/adding_pages_to_your_store.html
 ---
 Imagine that you want to tell your customers about your company or to explain your store's shipping and returns policy.
 X-Cart does not provide special pages for those needs; however, it allows you to add your own pages using the same style as the rest of your store.
-Before you get started with this task, make sure that you have the **Simple CMS** module installed and enabled.
+Before you get started with this task, make sure that you have the addon **Simple CMS** installed and enabled.
 If not, {% link "install and activate it" ref_Vn1mMUw9 %}.

 ![]({{site.baseurl}}/attachments/6389804/7602616.png)